yilin-zhang/Prosody-Synthesis-Module/readme.md

 ### SuperCollider

 Run `sclang/vsynth_osc.scd` on SuperCollider.
-Most of time you need to run `NetAddr.langPort` to know the current OSC port in use.
+Most of the time you need to run `NetAddr.langPort` to know the current OSC port in use.
 Make sure this port is the same as you specified in the `sc_port` entry in `config.yml`.

 ### Web Interface

-run `npm start` to start the web interface.
+Run `npm start` to start the web interface.

 Also run `python/web_to_sclang` to enable the OSC transmit.